Free Guide | Emergency Food Buyer's Guide - Best Food Types, Storage Methods and Exactly What to BuyDownload Now →

 Another option which I like is to buy dedicated water jugs.
 These can be more expensive up front than a similar amount of commercially bottled water, but offer benefits of better container strength, portability, superior reusability, convenience, and are a better choice if you have to transport stored water in an emergency.
 These tough containers will fare better than flimsy water bottles.

-You can also go hardcore and opt for food grade 55-gallon drums.
-You’ll also want a pump if you go this route so you can easily get water out when you need it.
 The upside to a 55-gallon drum system is that if you have the room, you can easily store a generous supply of water for multiple people.
 They are great for storing in a garage, or as a storage solution for your off-grid homestead.

 There may be other options, like repurposing marine or RV water tanks for stationary storage, but for the most part, these three primary choices are the well-equipped prepper’s best choices.
 Personally, I’d opt for the 7-gallon jugs, but that’s because they best suit my personal uses.
 I mix them up with a couple of cases of bottled water and a couple of one-gallon jugs and feel quite secure with my emergency water supply.